marhan/continuous_refactoring/README.md

 # Continuous Refactoring

-Code for the continuous refactoring CodingDojo
+Code for the continuous refactoring CodingDojo.

-Inspired by the book Refactoring to Patterns by Joshua Kerievsky
+Inspired by the book Refactoring to Patterns by Joshua Kerievsky.

 ## Clean and test the project